 8. The King of Brobdingnag, and Gulliver (1803)

 George III inspects a tiny Napoleon through a spy-glass.
-On this close inspection, he exclaims:
+He exclaims:

 ‘My little friend Grildrig, you have made a most admirable panegyric upon Yourself and Country, but from what I can gather from your own relation & the answers I have with much pains wringed & extorted from you, I cannot but conclude you to be one of the most pernicious, little odious reptiles, that nature ever suffer’d to crawl upon the surface of the Earth.’

 Note Gillray’s delight in jesting about Napoleon’s short stature.
-On his death, Napoleon actually measured an average height of 5’ 6’’.
+Upon his death, Napoleon actually measured an average height of 5’ 6’’.